 Geriatrics and Aging Processes Research Branch

-The Geriatrics and Aging Processes Research Branch supports programs of research, research mid-career development, and resource development in the etiology and pathophysiology of mental disorders of late life, the treatment and recovery of persons with these disorders, and the prevention of these disorders and their consequences.
-The program encourages collaborative multidisciplinary research programs using the tools of molecular neuroscience, cognitive sciences, and social and behavioral sciences to facilitate the translation of basic science and preclinical research to clinical research.
-Studies may involve use of brain imaging, pharmacogenetics and genomics, and molecular biology related to neurodegenerative and neuropsychiatric disorders of aging.
-Disorders include: Mood, anxiety, and personality disorders; psychotic disorders and schizophrenia; psychiatric syndromes and behavioral disturbances in Alzheimer's disease and related dementias; suicide; neuroregulatory disorders and homeostatic disorders including sleep disorders, eating disorders, and disorders associated with the menstrual cycle.
+The Geriatrics and Aging Processes Research Branch supports programs of research, research mid-career development, and resource development in the etiology, pathophysiology and course of mental disorders of late life, the relationships between aging and mental disorders, the treatment and recovery of persons with aging-related disorders, and the prevention of these disorders and their consequences.
+The program encourages collaborative multidisciplinary research programs using the tools of neuroscience, cognitive and affective sciences, and social and behavioral sciences to facilitate the translation of basic science and preclinical research to clinical research.
+Studies may involve use of brain imaging, genetics and genomics, molecular biology and other evolving neuroscientific methods to investigate factors related to neuropsychiatric disorders of aging, the interaction of these disorders with the processes of aging and neurodevelopment/neurodegeneration, and their assessment and treatment.
+Disorders of interest include: Mood, anxiety, and personality disorders; psychotic disorders and schizophrenia; psychiatric syndromes and behavioral disturbances in Alzheimer's disease and related dementias; suicide; and neuroregulatory and homeostatic disorders associated with irregularities of sleep, eating, and the menstrual cycle.

 George T. Niederehe, Ph.D.

 6001 Executive Boulevard, Room 7131, MSC 9634

 See specific program descriptions above.